storefront-x/storefront-x/docs/integrations/magento.md

 Storefront X contains integration for [Magento 2](https://www.magento.com/).

-General integration code is inside the [`@storefornt-x/magento`](/modules/magento) module.
-Module specific integrations are in modules like `@storefornt-x/catalog-magento`.
+General integration code is inside the [`@storefront-x/magento`](/modules/magento) module.
+Module's specific integrations are in modules, like `@storefront-x/catalog-magento`.

 ## List of covered features